spinel-coop/rv/docs/rv-notes.md

 Notes about the functionality and implementation of each command.

+### run

+The `run` command does (at least) three separate things:

+1. Dynamically changes the ruby version for just one command.
+For example `rv run --ruby 3.4.2 -- ruby` will run ruby 3.4.2 regardless of which ruby version is currently activated by the environment and the current project.

+2. Runs executables provided by dependencies of the current project.
+For example, if you run `rv add gist` and then `rv run gist`, you will get the `gist` executable provided by the gist package that is a dependency of the current project.
+If you want to run `gist` without making it a dependency of the current project, you should use `rv exec gist` instead.

+3. Runs scripts that contain their own required ruby versions and rubygems dependencies, installing the ruby and gems as needed.
+For example, if you run `rv run myscript.rb`, if that script has configuration comments setting a required ruby version or depending on gems, rv will install that ruby version and those gems and then execute the script on that ruby with those gems available.

+### exec

+The `exec` command works the same way as `npm exec`, `uv exec`, and `gem exec`: find a package with that name, install it, and run the executable inside that package with the same name.
+For example, `rv exec rails new .` will install ruby if needed, install rails if needed, and then run `rails new .`.
+Similar to npm and uv, `rv exec rails@latest new .` will check for the newest version of Rails and make sure that is what gets run.
+Without the `@latest` included at the end of the package name, `exec` will prioritize speed and run an already-installed rails if it exists.

 ### ruby

 The `ruby` subcommand manages ruby versions, using subcommands `install`, `uninstall`, `pin`, and `find`.